sch4240/IGME230/230-project-1-content.md

-# You Save the Internet, Passively
+# You Save the Internet

 **High Concept**: The concept is Dance Dance Revolution meets an idle simulator